-Many people have heard a lot of positive things about LASIK and expect it to improve their lives.
+Many people have heard a lot of positive things about LASIK and PRK in Los Angeles and expect it to improve their lives.
 However, they usually don’t take a long, comprehensive look at what that signifies – what LASIK can help them do, or do better, or enjoy more.
 Understanding your personal vision goals helps to define your LASIK success.
 Additionally, it helps out your eye surgeon immensely since he or she can understand why you want LASIK, and how to guide you through your LASIK experience and set the proper expectations.

 Do You Know Why You Want LASIK?

 Different people have different reasons for wanting good or even excellent vision.
 If you have vision problems, there are several reasons to think about LASIK.